subquery/documentation/docs/subquery_network/testnet/welcome.md

 ### Mission

 This area shows:
-- The enlisted missions, which have been completed by network participants(Indexers, Consumers, Delegators)
+- The enlisted missions, which have been completed by network participants(Indexers, Consumers, Delegators).
-- A leaderboard, grouped by network participants
+- A leaderboard, grouped by network participants.

 ![Mission Dashboard](/assets/img/missions_dashboard.png)<br/>